 Field-hunting tip

-Look in manganiferous metamorphic rocks country — that is the host setting where sursassite typically forms.
+Look in manganiferous metamorphic rocks country, the host setting where sursassite typically forms.
 If you start seeing quartz, braunite, tansanite in float, you are in the right ground.
 Field specimens usually show a fibrous, radiating aggregates, massive habit, so train your eye for that shape before scanning the outcrop.